-These Peanut Butter & Jelly Cookie Sandwiches are a fun and healthy twist on the classic PB&J sandwich that your kids will go crazy over!
+These Healthy Flourless Peanut Butter & Jelly Cookie Sandwiches are a fun and healthier twist on the classic PB&J sandwich that your kids will go crazy over!
 They make for such a great breakfast, lunch or after school snack.

 It’s that time of year when we dust off those backpacks and lunch boxes in preparation for back to school!
 It’s such an exciting and busy time for all.